rakhikhinder/book-review-frontend/README.md

 I would like to acknowledge the following people:

-* Manish Pal - For Frontend development suggestions and code reviews.
+* Jubril Akolade - A big thanks to my mentor Jubril Akolade who help me understanding what my project is and creating a vision for it with me.

-* Shiwani baghel - Frontend UI design and feedback.
+* Manish & Shiwani baghel - I thank my friends Manish and Shiwani for UI suggestions and feedback.

+* Deepak Bajaj   - I thank Deepak for helping me with backend data and for testing website again and again for me.